ankitects/anki-manual/src/searching.md

 - `:`\
   Colons have to be escaped using backslashes unless they are preceded by another, unescaped colon.
   For example, `w:3:30` searches for "3:30" on word boundary and doesn't require you to use a backslash.
-  However, if you don't use a colon search, the colons need to escaped like this: `3\:30`.
+  However, if you don't use a colon search, the colons need to be escaped like this: `3\:30`.

 - `&`, `<`, and `>`\
   `&`, `<`, and `>` are treated as HTML when searching in Anki, and as such, searches